Verification: d74e5bf16d135a91

 Editing

 Edited by Chandrashekhar Prajapati, the film suffers from pacing issues.
 The first half feels engaging, but the second half becomes stretched and inconsistent, affecting the overall impact.
+A tighter edit could have elevated the film's effectiveness, allowing the narrative to flow more smoothly.

 Production Design & Technical Aspects

 Production design by Prashant Ray adds authenticity to the setting, while casting by Romil Modi ensures a well-balanced ensemble.
 Makeup and styling by Goswami Soamaa align well with the characters’ grounded look.
+The technical aspects of the film contribute to its overall appeal, creating an immersive experience for the audience.

 Breakdown Scale: